Jorritboer/research_internship_report/report.typ

   #set par(justify: false)
   // #set text(style: "italic")
   *Abstract.*
-  _We provide an explanation of existing literature for describing Büchi automata coalgebraically.
-To do this we also explain modal mu-calculus and a coalgebraic model of nondeterministic systems.
+  _We provide an explanation of existing literature for describing Büchi automata coalgebraically using trace semantics.
+To do this we also explain the modal mu-calculus and a coalgebraic model of nondeterministic systems.
 Finally, we outline our plans for the rest of the research internship. _
 ]

 = Introduction

 _Büchi automata_ and _nondeterministic systems_ are crucial in theoretical computer science for modeling and verifying systems with infinite behaviors @gradel2003automata@Vardi1996.
-Nondeterministic systems capture uncertainty and multiple outcomes, and are used in models like concurrent processes and nondeterministic Turing machines.
-Büchi automata, which are often also nondeterministic, handle infinite sequences of events, crucial for verifying systems that run indefinitely, such as operating systems or network protocols.
+Nondeterministic systems capture uncertainty and multiple outcomes, and are used in models like concurrent processes and nondeterministic Turing machines [ref needed].
+Büchi automata, which are in general also nondeterministic, handle infinite sequences of events, crucial for verifying systems that run indefinitely, such as operating systems or network protocols.

 _Coalgebra_ provides an effective framework for modeling state-based, dynamic systems.
 Techniques such as _coinduction_ allow for reasoning about infinite structures, while _bisimulation_ offers a formal way to establish behavioral equivalence between systems @rutten2000universal.
 By modeling Büchi automata coalgebraically, we unify these powerful tools for reasoning about infinite behaviors and nondeterminism.